Clo411/ngo-operations-funding-impact-dashboard/README.md

 - Operations Analytics
 - Infrastructure Monitoring

-Passionate about transforming raw data into actionable insights and interactive dashboards.
+Passionate about transforming raw data into actionable insights and interactive dashboards that support data-driven decision-making.

 ---